Become familiar with basic concepts related to a multitenant environment.

 Each PDB has a globally unique identifier (GUID).
 The PDB GUID is primarily used to generate names for directories that store the PDB's files, including both Oracle Managed Files directories and non-Oracle Managed Files directories.

-Some database administrators manage the entire CDB.
-These database administrators connect to the CDB as common users, and they manage attributes of the entire CDB and the root, as well as some attributes of PDBs.
+The database administrators who manage an entire CDB connect to the CDB as common users, and they manage attributes of the entire CDB and the root, as well as some attributes of PDBs.
 For example, these database administrators can create, unplug, plug in, and drop PDBs.
-They can also specify the temporary tablespace for the entire CDB and the default tablespace for the root, and they can change the open mode of one or more PDBs.
+They can also specify the temporary tablespace and the default tablespace for the root, and they can change the open mode of one or more PDBs.

-Database administrators can also connect to a specific PDB as a local user and then perform a subset of management tasks on the PDB that a database administrator performs on a non-CDB.
+Database administrators can also connect to a specific PDB as a local PDB administrator and then perform a subset of management tasks on the PDB that a database administrator performs on a non-CDB.
 The subset of tasks are those required for the PDB to support an application.
-For example, these can include management of tablespaces and schemas in a PDB, specification of storage parameters for that PDB, and changing the open mode of the current PDB.
+For example, these can include management of tablespaces and schemas in a PDB, specification of storage parameters for that PDB, changing the open mode of the current PDB, and setting PDB-level initialization parameters.

 Easier and more rapid movement of data and code